MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/predict-subscription-churn.md

     - Customer identifiers to map activities to your customers.
     - Activity information containing the name and date of the activity.
     - The semantic data schema for customer activities includes:
         - **Primary key:** A unique identifier for an activity.
-For example, a website visit or a usage record showing the customer viewed a television show episode.
+For example, a website visit or a usage record showing the customer viewed a TV show episode.
         - **Timestamp:** The date and time of the event identified by the primary key.
         - **Event:** The name of the event you want to use.
 For example, a field called "UserAction" in a streaming video service could have the value of "Viewed".
         - **Details:** Detailed information about the event.
 For example, a field called "ShowTitle" in a streaming video service could have the value of a video a customer watched.